smaurice101/readthedocs/docs/source/docker.rst

    5. You MUST have a Docker Hub account

+   6. Create a Readthedocs account and get an API token: :ref:`See instructions`

    FOLLOW THE :ref:`How To Use the TML Solution Container` SECTION.

 TSS Contains a TML Dev Environment